Curriculum Series, Part 2A: Assumptions

 First, let’s address the white elephant in the reading room: children’s literature has a long way to go before the characters look like the kids in America’s schools.
 While approximately 51% of public school students are children of color (NCES, 2019) the number of characters of color in children’s literature stands at 23% (CCBC in Huyck & Dahlen, 2019)--fewer than the percentage of animal/other characters.

 In addition, many of the developers of newer curricula have student interest and relevance on their minds.
-For example, the folks at Great Minds were willing to work with Baltimore City Schools to increase the relevance of their With & Wisdom curriculum to better connect to the community there (Loftus & Sappington, 2019).
+For example, the folks at Great Minds were willing to work with Baltimore City Schools to increase the relevance of their With & Wisdom curriculum to better connect to the community (Loftus & Sappington, 2019).
 Open Educational Resources (OER) are free and online, allowing developers to be more responsive to users’ needs.
 Often, these resources are adaptable for teachers who want to tailor instruction to reflect their students’ communities and identities.

 It was through the use of an adaptable OER that I was able to craft the election day experience in my fourth grade classroom.
-Our module focused on creating change, with a focus on battling for suffrage.
+Our module centered on creating change, with a focus on battling for suffrage.
 I had planned a similar unit from scratch during the 2004 presidential election, but having the foundation of a trustworthy, high-quality module made the planning easier.
 Because the scope of the module had been laid out, I was able to look through the entire thing and determine where I wanted to add or subtract material to increase representation and relevance.

 So, yes, standardized curriculum can be relevant and engaging … when the teacher is allowed the freedom to tweak the lessons, and has the knowledge to keep the integrity of the program’s alignment with standards and research.
 And that has to do with implementation… more on that coming up soon.